Is Cornstarch Gluten Free?

 Bob’s Red Mill

-Bob’s Red Mill is another popular gluten-free brand that produces multiple different gluten-free baking ingredients.
+Bob’s Red Mill is another popular gluten free brand that produces multiple different gluten free baking ingredients.
 Cornstarch from Bob’s Red Mill is processed with separate machinery so it is free from cross-contamination with gluten and it is tested to ensure that it contains less than 20 parts per million of gluten.
-However, once again, corn does contain the gluten, zein, so Bob’s Red Mill’s cornstarch has a small amount of gluten, but it is not gluten-free.
+However, once again, corn does contain the gluten, zein, so Bob’s Red Mill cornstarch has a small amount of gluten, and is not gluten free.

 Cornstarch Alternatives